 Next to do is to set the Facebook pixel depending on your website, blog, or shop platform.
 I included details on each platform (I had worked with), so you can jump to the section that explains how to add the Facebook pixel code for your specific platform.

-If you are running your website, blog, or shop with WordPress and/or WooCommerce you’re probably wondering where to add the Facebook pixel code.
+If you are running your website, blog, or shop with WordPress and/or WooCommerce you’re probably wondering where to add the WordPress & WooCommerce Facebook pixel code.

 For native WordPress websites, blogs, and WooCommerce shops I had used the Remarketable plugin from the WordPress plugin repository.